 - 1. All assessments have a strong focus on their formative purpose.
-Students get relevant and extensive feedback and recommendations in Osiris, supporting them in their further development and to plan their study process for the next semesters. - 2.
-After the first, third, fifth and seventh semester of the study, students with unsatisfactory results get advice to enable them to catch up with the set criteria. - 3.
-After the second, fourth and sixth semester of the study assessments are both formative and summative in nature.
-Apart from the feedback and recommendations as mentioned in section 1 of this article, students can be denied access to the programme of the next year of study if they have (seriously) unsatisfactory results.
-A plan needs to be made on how missing EC can be gained or compensated in the coming year. - 4.
-After the second semester of the first year, the assessment also serves as the propaedeutic assessment with a summative nature.
-See the regulations in chapter 6 form more details. - 5.
-After the eighth semester, the assessment takes the shape of the final assessment and graduation project.
-See the regulations in chapter 7 for more details. - 6.
+Students get extensive and relevant feedback and recommendations, supporting them in their further development and to plan their study process for the next semesters. - 2.
+After the first and third (if applicable) semester of the study, students with unsatisfactory results get written feedback and advice to enable them to catch up with the expectations.
+See article 5.7. - 3.
+After the second semester of the study in the programmes Master of Art in Fine Art and Design and Master Interior Architecture, assessments are both formative and summative in nature.
+Apart from the feedback and recommendations as mentioned in section 1 of this article, students can be denied access to the programme of the next year of study if they have unsatisfactory results. - 4.
+After the fourth semester of the study in the programmes Master of Art in Fine Art and Design and Master Interior Architecture and after the second semester of the programme

+- Master Type and Media, the assessment takes the shape of the final assessment and graduation project.
+See the regulations in Chapter 7 for more details. - 5.
 In order to be allowed to start the final semester of the study programme, students must have successfully completed all previous assessments and earned the accompanying credits.
 A student who has not yet earned all the previous EC can be admitted to the final semester, if and only if the semester assessment committee believes that the student is capable of catching up within the current academic year.
-In these cases, the assessment form must include the committee's motivation and a study plan that includes the approach to earning the missing EC, must be made in the beginning of the final semester. - 7.
-It is the student's responsibility to keep track of its own study progress, possible missing courses and EC, and to discuss possible errors in the registration with the head or the coordinator of its department.
+In these cases, the assessment form must include the committee's motivation and a feasible study plan must be made in the beginning of the final semester. - 6.
+It is the student's responsibility to keep track of his/her own study progress, possible missing courses and EC, and to discuss possible errors in the registration with the head or the coordinator of his/her department.